Commentary: Pretending to Be Art

 Honest to goodness, I could not identify what was coming over the store’s sound system as music.
 I think of it this way: If we all believe that Sinatra or Ella singing the melodies of George Gershwin is music, then how can the sound that emanated from that store’s sound system be music when it has no musical characteristics?

-Even Kermit singing about his greenness is like Beethoven when compared to that horrible sound I suffered through while shopping last week.
+Even Kermit singing about his greenness is like Beethoven when compared to that horrible sound I suffered through while shopping that day.

 I’m going to assume that the problem is me and that I simply have lost my ear for what constitutes good or even great music.
 I probably need someone to teach me about hip hop or the completely nonmusical stuff called rap.